 These sections must include details on the amount of space consumed by backups on the cloud repository, information about the data transfer out traffic, and the cost for these services.

 Chargeback reports include data transfer out traffic for past full days only, and do not include traffic that was generated on the day of chargeback report creation.
-To include today’s data transfer out traffic in a chargeback report for evaluation purposes, you can change the current system date to a future date on the machine where Veeam Availability Console runs, and then create a chargeback report.
+To include today’s data transfer out traffic in a chargeback report trial purposes, you can change the current system date to a future date on the machine where Veeam Availability Console runs, and then create a chargeback report.

-Send a chargeback notification to a client department:
+After you created an invoice, you can send a chargeback notification to a client department:

 - Still on the All Reports tab, select the generated chargeback report and click Send.